SushiJ/ecom/README.md

    ```bash
    docker-compose up --build
    ```

-   This command will build and start both the frontend and backend services.
+   This command will build and start backend services.

 2. **Access the Application**: